yamadalabo/yamadalabo.com-OLD/readme.md

 Builds the app for production to the `dist` folder.

-The build is minified and the filenames includethe hashes.<br>
+The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed.

 ## author